 - 1 cup buttermilk

 - 2 tbsp butter

 - 1 tbsp thinly sliced fresh chives or green onion

-- Boil salted water in a large pot.
+- Boil salted water in a large pot (use about 1-2 tsp of salt in the water).
 Add sweet potatoes and cook for 15 minutes or until soft enough to mash.
 Drain and return to pot.

 - Add salt, buttermilk and butter.
 Mash using a potato masher until desired texture.
-While still warm, stir in blue cheese.
+While still warm, stir in blue cheese and garnish with chives.